Question: What is the time limit to file a claim to auto insurance after a collision?

 - furnish you with a written explanation of the reasons for delay if your claim has not been settled within 30 days after the date you notified the insurer of the loss.

-It is important to not only know the time limits in which to make a claim but your rights under your policy, if making a first party claim, and under state laws.
+It is important to not only know the time limits in which to make a claim but your rights under your policy, if making a first party claim.
 Your insurance regulatory body can tell you more about your consumer rights per state laws.